 Alternatively, join today’s optional excursion to the former Roman settlement of Trento, the principal town of Italian Trentino, in its mountain-backed setting.
 Wander the colourful streets, and don’t miss the ancient Duomo cathedral or the vast Buonconsiglio Castle, and perhaps enjoy another leisurely lunch, before completing your day with a relaxing hour or so in Levico, close to the shores of fjord-like Lake Levico.

-Day Four – Included ride on the Mendola funicular
+Day Four – Included visit to Bolzano and cable-car ride

 Day Five – Optional excursion to Lake Garda